ben-goldman/nino3.4-amplitude/README.md

 ## Option 2: Navigate repository on website and download files individually as needed.

 - Navigate by clicking on folder links at top
-- Certain files cannot be viewed online, click "View Raw" to open offline.
+- Certain files cannot be viewed online, click "View Raw" to download and open offline.

 ![How To Open Individual Files](readme_imgs/viewraw.png)